ElkonLab/RNA-seq_length_bias/README.md

 Step 3 : compare replicate samples
 ----------------------------------

-The count file is the filtered counts file from the step 1 (cnts\_data\_Pgenes file) and it need to be located in the wd.
-The analysis here is on the treatment replicates.
-For analisys on the control replicates set the variable Rep.first.col to 2.
+The counts file is the filtered counts file from the step 1 (cnts\_data\_Pgenes file) and it need to be located in the wd.
+The analysis here is comparing treatment replicates.
+For analysis on the control replicates, set the variable Rep.first.col to 2.
 The output includes 2 files: replicate\_samples\_analysis\_results.txt   replicate\_samples\_analysis\_plots.pdf

 Note that for this dataset the FC calculation is opposite (eg. rep3vs1 instead of rep1vs3) to the FC depicted in the main paper.